1. Define the ELEMENTS

 - Menu Items

 4. Define the POSITION

-Once you have purchased your plugin at dondivi.com you will receive an email with the download link and your license key.
+If you have purchased this product at DonDivi, you will receive an email with the download link and your license key.

 - Install the ZIP file into your website and Activate it.

 - Introduce your License Key at DonDivi > Licenses and Activate it.